The Markets in Financial Instruments Directive II (MiFID II) will change businesses call recording policies.

 - Retrieve upon request: Reproduce quickly and easily all communications leading up to a specific transaction or in a given time period.

-With the countdown to the revised MiFID II, many UK financial services companies will be implementing significant changes to stay compliant and meet the new rules for recording and storing business calls and conversations.
+Under MiFID II, many UK financial services companies will be implementing significant changes to stay compliant and meet the new rules for recording and storing business calls and conversations.

 What are the new rules?

-By 3rd January 2018, under the new MiFID II call recording rules, all conversations that are intended to lead to a transaction or trade, even if they ultimately don’t, need to be recorded.
+From 3rd January 2018, under the new MiFID II call recording rules, all conversations that are intended to lead to a transaction or trade, even if they ultimately don’t, need to be recorded.
 These rules apply equally to firms dealing with their own account as well as providing services for external clients.